ewaldmire/ascender/docs/docsite/rst/administration/performance.rst

 .. _ag_performance:

-Improving Ascender Performance
+Improving climber Performance
 ==================================
 .. index::
-   pair: performance; Ascender
+   pair: performance; climber

-This section aims to provide the guidelines for tuning Ascender for performance and scalability.
+This section aims to provide the guidelines for tuning climber for performance and scalability.

 .. _ag_performance_improvements: